With the arrival of Sweet Talkers, Roman Road is now home to three dessert parlours. We explore why dessert is our community’s main course.

 Has the pandemic increased our appetite for comfort food?
 ‘One hundred per cent,’ says Khuram Farooq, owner of Dzrt.
 ‘When you’re happy you go and get a cake, and in bad times, to make yourself feel better you go and get a dessert too.’

 Dzrt is glossy and sleek, with grey walls and polished wooden counters, black lamps hanging low from the ceiling.
-Farooq is friendly and warm, kitted out in Dzrt merch.
+Farooq is friendly and easy-going, kitted out in head-to-toe in Dzrt merch.
 Open since 2019, Farooq’s shop is celebrating two years on the Roman this July.

 How does he feel now that Sweet Talkers, with their balloons and fanfare, has opened just down the road?
 ‘I take it as a compliment,’ says Farooq with a smile.
 ‘To be quite honest with you, we’ve got a totally different model.’